fivetran/fivetran-connect-card-sample-js/README.md

 You can find you group id using our public [postman collection](https://fivetran.com/docs/rest-api/getting-started#postmancollection), via [List all groups](https://fivetran.com/docs/rest-api/groups#listallgroups) endpoint.

+If you don't have group, go and create one via [Fivetran Dashboard](https://fivetran.com/account).

 After all set, navigate to the project dir and run the following: